 West Valley~Warner Center Chamber of Commerce Community Benefit Foundation

-The Woodland Hills ~ Tarzana Chamber of Commerce Community Benefit Foundation, incorporated in 2011, is an extension of the West Valley~Warner Center Chamber of Commerce.
+The West Valley Warner Center Chamber of Commerce Community Benefit Foundation, incorporated in 2011, is an extension of the West Valley~Warner Center Chamber of Commerce.
 This foundation was created to further the Chamber’s mission.
-The Community Benefit Foundation has a 501 C3 Charitable Nonprofit status that was created to strengthen our ability to raise funds.
-These funds have benefited our foundation’s effort to educate our business community and to offer educational events and programs to the youth within our community.
-The beautification funds are used to increase desirability of the areas in which our businesses are and where the employees and families of these businesses work, live and play.
+The Community Benefit Foundation has a 501C3 Charitable non-profit status that was created to strengthen our ability to raise funds.
+Since 2011, The Community Benefit Foundation has initiated events and directly contributed funds to support the community.

 Contact: Sean McCarthy 818-389-1876